What to do before and on your day of Surgery

 Clear fluid such as water can be drunk up to two hours before surgery or until 6H00.
 (Surgery usually begins at 8H00)

 Please arrive at the hospital reception between 6h00 and 6h30.
 The reception staff has instructions to admit patients in order of the theatre list, not necessarily first come first serve so please be understanding.
+Should there be ANY problems with admission contact the rooms/doctors secretary.

 Bring something to occupy your mind while waiting.
 A book for example.